Mangalore Institute of Technology and Engineering

-Mangalore Institute of Technology and Engineering (MITE) is an engineering and management institution located in Mangalore, India, established by the Rajalaxmi Education Trust under the leadership of Rajesh Chouta in 2007.
+Mangalore Institute of Technology and Engineering (MITE) is an engineering and management institution located in Mangaluru established by the Rajalaxmi Education Trust under the leadership of Rajesh Chouta in 2007.
 The institute is affiliated to the Visvesvaraya Technological University, Belgaum, and approved by the All India Council of Technical Education (AICTE), New Delhi.
-MITE, established in 2007, today stands tall with 3000+ students, 180+ Faculty, offering 9 Undergraduate Programs in Engineering, 1 Post Graduate Program in Engineering, Masters of Computer Applications, Master of Business Administration (MBA) and 7 research programs.
+MITE, established in 2007, today has 3000+ students, 180+ Faculty, offering 9 Undergraduate Programs in Engineering, 1 Post Graduate Program in Engineering, Masters of Computer Applications, Master of Business Administration (MBA) and 7 research programs.

-MITE is accredited by National Assessment and Accreditation Council (NAAC) with A+ Grade, a CGPA Score of 3.44 out of 4.

 Campus

-MITE is on the Mangalore - Solapur Highway, about 30 km from Mangalore and about 4 km short of the town of Moodabidri.
-It was awarded the ‘Best Engineering College undertaking Green initiatives in Dakshina Kannada’ by the Pollution Control Board Government of Karnataka.
+MITE is on the Mangaluru - Solapur Highway, about 30 km from Mangalore and about 4 km short of the town of Moodabidri.

-Accreditation

-MITE is committed to promote and propagate quality education on par with international standards; to groom young minds and turn them into professionals with high intellectual capabilities and strong moral values.
-Accreditation’s are true 360-degree measure of quality processes at an Institution.
-Accreditation is an acknowledgement to the competence and credibility of an institution.
-It is also a reference to the fact that the institution is in par with Institutions of eminence and quality is the face of the organization.

-The institute is accredited by National Assessment and Accreditation Council (NAAC) with A+ grade(3.44 CGPA) in 2021 for a span of 5 years.
-The accreditation takes into account the teaching process, research facilities, infrastructure, research aptitude, support for beyond curricular activities, organizational structure, and contribution of the institution to the society.